unikent/programmes-plant/readme.md

 ### Method 1

 Install this in one line?
 Why of course!
+Should work on any sensible Unix like system with Git installed.

 ```shell
 curl -s https://raw.github.com/unikent/programmes-plant/setup/setup.sh | sh